 Are we in agreement, so far?
 Don’t you think that a little old-fashioned fear is a good thing, sometimes?
 Read what I wrote about F E A R.

-This is What Scares Me
+What Scares The Bejesus Out Of Me

 I’ve been active in the blogosphere long enough to know that I’m supposed to talk about you.
 I’m supposed to be providing amazing–if not epic content for your reading pleasure.
 I’m supposed to be teaching you.
 I’m supposed to be introducing you to other experts that I feel provide value.
 I do all of that, but for a moment, I need to share something with you that really bothers me, and always has.